 Available to any student for a fee.

-If a student experiences academic difficulties indicating that outside testing or evaluation of the student is appropriate, Williston can help parents explore potential resources and may make the necessary arrangements for such testing or evaluation.
+If a student experiences academic difficulties which suggest that an educational evaluation of the student is appropriate, Williston can help parents explore potential resources for such testing.
 The school maintains a list of referrals for educational, intellectual, psychological, or speech and language evaluations, should parents/ guardians wish to consult with the school regarding such an evaluation.
 Parents who need guidance in this area are encouraged to consult the Director of Academic Support or Health and Wellness Services.

 Available to any student; fee determined by outside provider